• Skip to main content

 Back to Table of Contents

-As a trainer you will be stereotyped by others based on your sex, physique, style and so on.
+As a trainer you will be stereotyped by others based on your sex, physique, grooming, style, and so on.
+Unfortunately, humans are judgmental and make lazy assumptions based on appearances.

 You can lean into perceived stereotypes so that they become your advantage.